woodyhayday/FlowSpec/README.md

-# FlowSpec:
-A lightweight JSON schema for defining and automating multi-step workflows.
+FlowSpec
 ===============================

-A standardized schema for defining automation workflows.
+A lightweight standardized JSON schema for defining and automating multi-step workflows.

 This document is a first draft of a standardized schema for defining AI-driven automation workflows.
 It is designed to be both human-readable and machine-interpretable, allowing you to share, visualize, and execute workflows with ease.